KadTheHunter/ShulkerArchives/CONTRIBUTING.md

 - Kits whose names are suffixed with the name of the author may be exported without that suffix, *provided* that the kits name is unique.
 Examples are as follows:
   - "King of The Gods V2 by Z_cu" can be exported as "KingOfTheGodsV2", because the name is unique enough that it likely will not conflict with other entries.
   - "Spawn Eggs by Chargefruit" must be exported as "SpawnEggsbyChargefruit", because the name is not unique enough, and has a high likelihood of conflicting if there is no additional identifier such as the author (in this case, "by Chargefruit").
-- Items that are exported individually but combined form a set may be prefixed or suffixed with an identifier to mark them as such.
-  - This identifier should be clear and concise; For a set of armor and two weapons that form a Doomslayer's Praetor Suit and Weapons, simply add "DOOMSet-{Name}" or "{Name}-DOOMSet".
-It is best to use a suffix rather than prefix, in order to make file audits easier.

 ## Entry Names
 Entry names should match the in-game name *and* file name as closely as possible, including any characters found on a standard english keyboard, excluding any characters *not* found on a standard english keyboard.
 - All extensions and exceptions for File Names apply to Entry Names as well.